mlops-recofilm/recofilm/readme.md

 To evaluate the model's recommendations, you can use the `evaluate` method.
 Provide the movie title, the number of recommendations to generate, and a dictionary mapping movie titles to their corresponding movie IDs.
 The method will calculate the average rating of recommended movies and return a list of recommended movie titles.

 ## Unittest and Github Action

+Unit tests are based on pytest files and run at every push which made modification on the relevant files by github action.
+The tests can also be run by launching pytest in the "test_unitaires" directory.

+For the models, we check their stability (Assess the stability of the recommendations for a given user) and conduct a prediction comparaison (Compare user recommendations for multiple users id or movie id).

+For the API, every endpoint is tested and the API's response time.

+For the database, we ensure that it responds properly, is not empty, contains the correct number of columns, and that the data is in the right format.

 ## API Usage